armandocarreon14/Data-Acquisition/Blog.md

 ### Interesting Findings

-* I swim more than I thought, but most of my hours come from running.
+* I swim more than I thought, but most of my hours come from running
-* My fastest paces aren’t always on the days I feel the best.
+* My fastest paces aren’t always on the days I feel the best
-* Elevation has a huge effect on pace.
+* Elevation has a huge effect on pace
 * I’m the most consistent during September and October
-* My heart rate is much lower during swims compared to runs and rides.
+* My heart rate is much lower during swims compared to runs and rides

 ## Further Resources